Knee Compression Sleeve

 Patellar Instability: Targeted Support for Enhanced Tracking

 Issues related to patellar (kneecap) stability can lead to chronic discomfort and limited mobility.
-Specialized knee sleeves with open-patella designs offer focused support to the kneecap, promoting proper tracking and reducing the risk of subluxation or dislocation.
+Specialized knee sleeves or knee braces with open-patella designs offer focused support to the kneecap, promoting proper tracking and reducing the risk of subluxation or dislocation.
 This targeted assistance plays a crucial role in managing patellar instability, allowing individuals to move with greater confidence and comfort.

 Overuse Injuries: A Preventive Measure